Country Finishing Style

 the past when technology in the furniture manufacturer was not advanced as it

 is now.
-At that time the furniture was made traditionally with the simple tools.
+At that time, the furniture was made traditionally with simple tools.

 tools.
-The leveling and smoothing the wood surface was done using: hand plainer, stone, glass.
+The leveling and smoothing of the wood surface was done using a hand planner, stone, and glass.

 There was neither sandpaper nor sanding machine.
 The modern wood adhesive was

-not available yet, the wood gluing was done with adhesive from animal.
+not available yet; the wood gluing was done with adhesive from animals.
 The peg,

-or wood pivot were used to connected the big wood pieces.
+or wood pivot, was used to connect the big wood pieces.

 Now, the process of manufacturing

 furniture is very far forward.
-There are wide range woodworking machinery and
+There is a wide range of woodworking machinery and

-tools are available to manufacture furniture in the factories.
+tools available to manufacture furniture in the factories.
 There are also available portable woodworking

-has to mimic the appearance of the traditionally furniture which was handmade, with
+has to mimic the appearance of the traditionally handmade furniture, with

-the finishing processes to make the furniture to become “country looked”.
+the finishing process to make the furniture “country-looking.”.
 The

-country finishing is needed to comply the design to build the country style
+country finishing is needed to comply with the design to build the country-style

 furniture.
-The country finishing is the tool to make the modern furniture to be looked
+The country finishing is the tool to make the modern furniture look

 - Physical distress